ranfysvalle02/blog-drafts/llm-agg.md

 4. `$sort`: This stage reorders the document stream by a specified sort key.
 We're sorting the documents by `returnOnInvestment` in descending order.

-This pipeline calculates the total buy and sell values for each stock, and then calculates the return on investment by subtracting the total buy value from the total sell value.
-The stocks are then sorted by return on investment in descending order, so the stocks with the highest returns are at the top.

-To run this query, you'll need access to a MongoDB instance with the sample data.

-This tutorial assumes you have a MongoDB Atlas cluster set up.
-If you're new to MongoDB Atlas, it's a cloud-based Database-as-a-Service (DBaaS) offering that simplifies MongoDB deployment and management.
-You can find resources to get started with creating a free cluster [here](link to mongodb atlas free tier).

-Once you have a cluster running, you'll need to load the sample dataset.

-### Loading Sample Investment Data:

-This tutorial leverages the sample datasets available within MongoDB Atlas for experimentation.
-Here's how to load the specific dataset containing sample investment transactions:

-1. **Log in to your MongoDB Atlas account** and navigate to your cluster.

-2. **Locate the cluster you want to use.**

-3. **Click the ellipsis (...) button** associated with your chosen cluster.

-4. From the dropdown menu, select **"Load Sample Dataset"**.

-5. A confirmation dialog will appear.
-Click **"Load Sample Dataset"** to proceed.

-This will load various sample datasets into your cluster.
-The dataset you're interested in is called **"sample_analytics"**.
-Within this dataset, focus on the collection named **"transactions"**.

-Now that you’ve loaded your dataset, time to run the Aggregation Pipeline from Python!

 ### Running the Aggregation Pipeline with Python